NEW YORK --U.S. stocks slid in late afternoon trading, wiping up much of the market's gain from the day before.

 The Standard & Poor's 500 index lost 18 points, or 0.9 percent, to 2,067.
 The Nasdaq composite declined 46 points, or 0.9 percent, to 4,900.

 The price of oil fell $1.08 to close at $47.60 a barrel in New York.
 Oil lost 4 percent for the month.

 Kraft Foods had one of the biggest declines in the S&P 500, giving up 4 percent.

 Luxury watchmaker Movado jumped 11 percent after posting surprisingly strong fourth-quarter results.

 Bond prices rose.
-The yield on the 10-year Treasury note to 1.66 percent.
+The yield on the 10-year Treasury note fell to 1.93 percent.